kartsims/angular-cleave/README.md

 For the full list of options, check [Cleave.js documentation](https://github.com/nosir/cleave.js/blob/master/doc/options.md).

-If you need to support Phone lib add-ons, throw in an issue.
+If you need to support **Phone lib add-ons**, throw in an issue.
 Even better if you know how to had support for these add-ons, submit a PR 😎

+Any other feature request, or if the lib doesn't work on your setup please file an issue.